jameskelly33/Milestone-Project-4-LangSchool/README.md

 * Add storages to installed apps in settings.py

-* Add the following code to our settings.py in order to only use AWS when the environemnt variable USE_AWS is present.
+* Add the following code to our settings.py in order to only use AWS when the environment variable USE_AWS is present.
 ```
 if "USE_AWS" in os.environ: